TOENAIL FUNGUS

 What is toenail fungus?

-Toenail fungus, or onychomycosis, is an infection underneath the surface of the nail caused by fungi.
+Toenail fungus is an infection underneath the surface of the nail caused by fungi.
 Fungal infections can make the toenails discolored and disfigured over time.
 Debris may collect beneath the nail plate and the infection is capable of spreading to other toenails and the skin.
 If ignored, the infection can spread and possibly impair your ability to walk.
 The resulting thicker nails are difficult to trim and make walking painful when wearing shoes.
-Onychomycosis can also be accompanied by a secondary bacterial or yeast infection in the nail plate.
+Toenail fungus can also be accompanied by a secondary bacterial or yeast infection in the nail plate.

 What causes it?